 10. Do you wear uniform?

 Every child from Reception Class to Upper Sixth is required to wear uniform.
-Primary School boys must come to school in plain white, button-down short sleeve shirts and black, grey or dark blue shorts.
+Primary School boys must come to school in plain white, button-down short sleeve shirts and school grey or navy blue shorts.
 Girls are required to wear a vertically striped green and white dress (the fabric and pattern can be purchased from the school hardware store).
 In the Secondary School, boys in Forms 1 to 5 are required to wear plain white, button-down short sleeve shirts and black or dark grey trousers or shorts and girls wear a blouse and below-the- knee length skirt or maxi skirt made from the GIS striped green and white fabric.
 In the Sixth Form, boys wear a sky blue short sleeve shirt with black trousers or shorts and girls wear a white blouse with their striped green and white skirt.
 There is no uniform for Nursery School students.

 11. English is not my child's first language.
 Can we still enroll them?